-View Frederik STOETT's Obituary on https://www.therecord.com/ and share memories
+View Frederik Stoett's Obituary on https://www.therecord.com/ and share memories

 |

-1930 - 2020 Died at The Westhill Retirement Residence, Waterloo on Tuesday, February 18, 2020, at the age of 89.
+Frederik (Frits) began his life journey in Amsterdam, Netherlands on July 27, 1930 and died at the age of 89 in Waterloo, Ontario.
 Husband of Irene Suzanne (nee Smith) Stoett.
-Father of beloved children, Susan Irene (Dave), Peter John (Cristina), Victoria Ann (Matt), and much loved grandchildren Alexandra, Dillon, Giuliana and Gianluca.
+Father of beloved children, Susan Irene (Dave), Peter John (Cristina), Victoria Ann (Matt), and much-loved grandchildren Alexandra, Dillon, Giuliana, and Gianluca.
 Cremation has taken place.
-Condolences for the family and donations to St. John's Kitchen for the Working Centre may be arranged through the Erb & Good Family Funeral Home, 171 King Street S. Waterloo at www.erbgood.com or 519-745-8445.
+Donations to St. John's Kitchen for the Working Center may be arranged through the Erb and Good Family Funeral Home, 171 King Street S., Waterloo and www.erbgood.com or 519-745-8445.
+"He will never be forgotten"